 Prepare a standard and blues of your choice.
 Have the melody prepared for the blues.
 If comfortable, the melody can be prepared for the standard as well.
 In addition, we will hear you walk bass lines through both forms, and improvise, as well as demonstrate (separately) playing a Latin-style or straight-eighth figure.
 Sight-reading will include chord progressions and notated rhythmic figures.

 Be prepared to play examples of the following feels: swing at different tempos (medium, very fast, and ballad), Latin, bossa, and funk.
 Sight-reading will include typical big band charts and a 32-bar standard and/or blues form.
 Please bring brushes.
 All drummers will play on the same drum and cymbal set up.

 Prepare a standard and blues.
-Vocalists are not required to take a solo chorus, but are encouraged to do so if they feel comfortable (if you are auditioning for combo you are required to solo).
-Please bring a lead sheet in your key.
-Piano accompaniment will be provided.
-Vocalists will also be asked to sing a selection of scales, such as major, minor and/or chromatic scale in a one octave range.
+You may sing with a backing track (phones or mp3 players with an 1/8 jack are fine, no CDs please); please inform us of your technological needs ahead of time.
+Vocalists are not required to take a solo chorus, but are encouraged to do so if they feel comfortable (if you are auditioning for the Combo you are required to solo).
+You will be asked to sing one or all of the following: chromatic scale, major scale, harmonic minor scale, mixolydian scale (major scale with lowered 7th degree).

-The All-Stars Combo is a training and performance workshop throughout the year with an emphasis on arranging.
-Students interested in the combo program must demonstrate proficient improvisational ability, as well as an interest in learning the craft of arranging.
-Combos will meet weekly (separately from the big band) and require time commitment for at-home arranging, rehearsal and performances.
+The All-Stars Combo is a training and performance workshop throughout the year with an emphasis on composing and arranging.
+Students interested in the Combo program must demonstrate proficient improvisational ability, as well as an interest in learning the craft of composing and arranging.
+The Combo meets weekly (separately from the big band) and requires time commitment for at-home arranging, rehearsals, and performances.